nOpsio/remediationengine/README.md

 ##  Easy Installation
- Go to the official AWS Serverless Repository Application [nOps Remediation Engine](https://serverlessrepo.aws.amazon.com/applications/)  and follow the instructions to install the application
+ Go to the official AWS Serverless Repository Application [nOps Auto-Remediation Engine](https://serverlessrepo.aws.amazon.com/applications/)  and follow the instructions to install the application